mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-09-05-docker-machine.md

 I've observed this happening at least when dropping a VPN connection, then getting resolved by reconnecting to the VPN.

 TODO in what circumstances does this happen exactly?

+### Azure Configuration

+To expose ports to the internet you need to configure the virtual machine firewall and optionally the dns name.

+#### Firewall

+In Azure portal you can find the settings by clicking the <vm-name>-firewall entry (under the resource group you selected for the VM).

+Click on Inbound security rules under settings, then add the ports you need to expose.

+#### DNS

+In Azure portal you can find the settings by clicking the <vm-name>-ip entry (under the resource group you selected for the VM).

+Click Configuration under settings and type a DNS name label at the bottom of the screen (the FQDN of the server becomes `<label>.<azure-region>.cloudapp.azure.com`)

 ## Creating a remote VM on AWS